-The school's confidentiality and information-sharing policy is available to parents and pupils on request, and is available on School 360.
+The school's confidentiality and information-sharing policy is available to parents and pupils on request, and is available via the school website - here, and on request from the school office.

 The child's wishes.

 Where there is a safeguarding concern, governing bodies, proprietors and school or college leaders should ensure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
 Systems should be in place for children to express their views and give feedback.
 Ultimately, all systems and processes should operate with the best interests of the child at their heart.